 Conference phone pricing ranges from $250 for basic models to $800 for higher-end phones.
 No-frills phones include 360-degree microphones and programmable ringtones while conference phones with a higher price tag offer options like touchscreen interface and customizable apps.
 Conference phones are a smart choice for distributed teams and organizations with employees who travel.

 Call Center Phones

 Call center phones prices start at around $50 for budget phones and climb as high as $600 for phones loaded with all the bells and whistles.
 Basic phone features include call logs and dedicated hold, speakerphone, and voicemail buttons while more expensive phones offer options like built-in WiFI and Bluetooth, video-conferencing, and HDMI monitor ports.
 Call center phones are designed to help callers have the best possible customer experience.

 Setting Up Your Business Phone System

 Once you’ve selected a business phone system provider, the decisions don’t end there.
-Here are a few other things to consider before you’re ready to sit back and let the calls start rolling in:
+Here are a few other things to consider before you set up your business VoIP phone service and let the calls start rolling in:

 Set Up Your Business Phone Number